 Types of Baton Rouge Automobile Accident Cases

-The Baton Rouge car accident lawyers at Babcock Partners can assist you in all accident law representation as top-rated Baton Rouge personal injury attorneys.
+The Baton Rouge car accident lawyers at Babcock Trial Lawyers can assist you in all accident law representation as top-rated Baton Rouge personal injury attorneys.

 - Rear end collision – If you have been hit from behind in a car accident, you are not alone.
 Rear-end collisions are the most common type of car accident.
 They are also the most common cause of whiplash, a painful and potentially disabling neck, and back injury.

 - Head on collision – A head-on collision is the type of car accident most likely to result in death.
 Head-on collisions account for about 2 percent of car accidents but cause about 10 percent of all motor vehicle fatalities.

 - Rollover accident – A rollover accident, in which a car tips over onto its side or roof, is a dangerous car crash.
 Rollover accidents have a higher fatality rate than other car accidents.
 If you or a loved one has survived a rollover, your accident injuries are likely to be serious, but you may be lucky to be alive.

 - Distracted driving or texting and driving car accident – The driver who caused your car accident may have had something entirely different from driving on their mind at the time of the wreck.
 We’ve all seen examples of distracted driving: cell phone use behind the wheel, texting while driving, turning to deal with kids, applying makeup or shaving, fiddling with the radio, etc. Distracted driving is multitasking at its potentially deadly worst.

 - Collision at an intersection – It should come as no surprise that intersections are the scenes of many car accidents.
 Multiple streams of traffic cross and turn in front of each other.
 When drivers don’t pay attention or yield right-of-way at intersections, crashes are often the result.